riskykrnawan/100-days-of-code-the-complete-python-bootcamp/README.md

-# 100-days-of-code-the-complete-python-bootcamp
+# 100 Days of Code: The Complete Python Pro Bootcamp for 2022

- 100 Days of Code: The Complete Python Pro Bootcamp for 2022
+Menyelesaikan 100 Days of Code: The Complete Python Pro Bootcamp for 2022

+Day 1: Band Name Generator.
+Day 2: Tip Calculator / Split Bill Calculator